k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/dockerhub-dir/README.md

   * `dev`: Three-letter code indicates the development environment.

 For example, `sambardev` signifies the DockerHub organization for storing Sambar development microservice images.

+<h1 id="DockerHub-Organization-Privacy-and-Image-Pulls">DockerHub Organization Privacy and Image Pulls</h1>

+**Private DockerHub Organizations**

+All Sambar/LeBar/k8or DockerHub organizations should be configured as private to ensure the security and confidentiality of the stored microservice images.
+This prevents unauthorized access to the images and protects intellectual property.

+**Kubernetes Secret for Image Pulls**

+To pull microservice images from private DockerHub organizations within a Kubernetes cluster, a Kubernetes secret is utilized.
+This secret contains the necessary credentials, such as the DockerHub `username`, `email` and `password` (`access token`), required to authenticate with the private repository and authorize image pulls.

+**Pull Permissions**

+The Kubernetes secret must be configured with specific permissions to grant access to the desired DockerHub repository.
+These permissions include the ability to pull images from the specified repository.

 ---